schadenfred/proscrypt-koans/README.md

 # Chapter 1

-Congratulations, you've solved your first koan! -- Which if you think about it is kind of like solving a koan about solving koans.
-And which if I think about it, is kind of like saying I've introduced you to the concept of recursion in programming.
-We'll explore recursion in more depth later, but for now you may simply think of recursion as Russell Brand fixing his hair inside a house of mirrors.
+Congratulations, you've solved your first koan!

+Which if you think about it, is kind of like solving a koan about solving koans.

+And which if I think about it, is kind of like saying I've introduced you to recursion in programming.
+We'll explore recursion in more depth later, but for now you may think of recursion as not unlike Russell Brand fixing his hair inside a house of mirrors.

-Now I'm going to bastardize a French culinary phrase.
+And now I'm going to bastardize a French culinary phrase.

 ## Mise en place

 One meaning of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) is "everything in its place."
-Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ash tray arranged the way she likes to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
-And just as a cook's mise en place will change depending on the menu she's responsible for reproducing, so too will your tools change depending on the things you're trying to build.
-There's no one mise to rule them all, but the mise presented in this chapter is a good starting point before settling on your own.
-It will include:
+Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ash tray arranged the way she likes, to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
+A cook's mise en place will change depending on the menu she's responsible for reproducing, as will yours depending on the things you're trying to build.
+The mise presented in this chapter is a plausible starting point, and will include:

 1. Terminal -- Bash.
 2. Text editor -- Atom.